 Gastroenterologists are physicians who specialize in diagnosing and treating disorders of the digestive system, including the esophagus, stomach, large and small intestines, liver and pancreas.

-Some of the most common procedures we perform are explained, below.
+Some of the most common procedures are explained below.

 Colorectal cancer is the number two cancer killer in the United States.
 It is preventable, however.
 The American Cancer Society reports that less than 50 percent of those over age 50 have been screened.